-The Board of Directors has concluded that Mr. Abraham should serve as a director given his extensive experience in the energy sector, including directing key aspects of energy strategy as Secretary of Energy of the United States from 2001 to 2005, and as a board member of various public companies in the oil, gas and power sector.
+The Board of Directors has concluded that Mr. Abraham should serve as a director given his extensive experience in the energy sector, including directing key aspects of energy strategy as Secretary of Energy of the United States from 2001 to 2005, and as a board member of various public companies in the oil, gas and power sectors.

 David Kong.
-David Kong has served on our Board of Directors since January 2011 and serves as our lead independent director.
-Mr. Kong serves as a director of Silvercorp Metals Inc., a public company listed on the Toronto Stock Exchange (the "TSX") and the NYSE American since November 2011, and as a director of GoldMining Inc., a public company listed on the TSX and the NYSE American since October 2010, and served as a director of New Pacific Metals Corp., a public company listed on the TSX and the NYSE American, from November 2010 to December 2022.
+David Kong has served on our Board of Directors since January 2011 and served as our lead independent director from June 2016 to May 2024.
+Mr. Kong serves as Chairperson of our Audit Committee and our Sustainability Committee and is a member of our Compensation Committee and our Corporate Governance and Nominating Committee.
+Mr. Kong has also served as a director of GoldMining Inc., a public company listed on the Toronto Stock Exchange (the "TSX") and the NYSE American since October 2010, as a director of Silvercorp Metals Inc., a public company listed on the TSX and the NYSE American, from November 2011 to September 2023, and as a director of New Pacific Metals Corp., a public company listed on the TSX and the NYSE American, from November 2010 to December 2022.